EugeneeT/tvTracker/README.md

 This is a React-based web application for tracking your favorite TV shows.
 The app allows you to search for shows, view today's airing shows, and manage your favorite shows.
 It uses the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to fetch TV show data.

-The main purpose of this app is to provide a centralized platform for users to track the release of the next episode of their favorite shows.
-In the "Favorites" section, the app displays a countdown to the release of the next episode for each show, helping users stay informed about upcoming episodes.
+The main purpose of this app is to provide a centralized platform for users to track the release of the next episode of their favourite shows.
+In the "Favourite" section, the app displays a countdown to the release of the next episode for each show, helping users stay informed about upcoming episodes.

 ## Getting Started